 For migraine headaches:

 Adults—One tablet once a day.
-Your doctor may increase your dose if needed.
-Do not take more than two tablets in any 24-hour period.
+The dose may be repeated once after waiting 2 hours.
+Do not take more than 2 tablets in 24 hours.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.